MicroDevHub/book-store-app/Readme.md

 - [NextJS](https://nextjs.org/) - A flexible React framework that gives you building blocks to create fast web applications.
 - [NodeJS](https://nodejs.dev/) - As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
 - [Express](https://expressjs.com/) - Fast node.js network app framework.
+- [Inversify](https://inversify.io/) - InversifyJS A powerful and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript..
 - [MongoDB](https://www.mongodb.com/) - A document database with the scalability and flexibility that you want with the querying and indexing that you need.
+- [Redis](https://redis.io/) - Redis is an open source (BSD licensed), in-memory data structure store used as a database, cache, message broker, and streaming engine.
 - [Typescript](https://www.typescriptlang.org/) - Strongly typed programming language that builds on JavaScript.
 - [Kubernetes](https://kubernetes.io/vi/) - Open-source system for automating deployment, scaling, and management of containerized applications.
 - [Skaffold](https://skaffold.dev/) - Command line tool that facilitates continuous development for Kubernetes-native applications.
 - [NATS](https://docs.nats.io/) - NATS is a connective technology that powers modern distributed systems.
 - [GitHub-Action](https://github.com/features/actions) - Implementing CI/CD with GitHub Actions
+- [Stripe-API](https://stripe.com/docs/api?lang=node) - Provide stripe's software and APIs to accept payments, send payouts, and manage businesses online.

 ***
 ## Introduce System